frictionlessdata/livemark/pages/guides-and-tutorials/data-journalism.md

 ## Data Collection

 Livemark ships with a builtin task runner.
-You can have your tasks written down in your article for a better reproducibility as well as be able of running them.
+You can have your tasks written down in your article for better reproducibility as well as making it easier to run them.

 > data.md